PlanQK/planqk-platform-docs/platform_instructions/service_platform.md

 #### `POST /`

-The POST method is used to send input for the service execution.
-Using this method gives gives back an execution id, which is required for receiving results of the execution.
+The POST method is used to start a service execution while sending the appropriate input.
+This method returns an execution id, which is required for receiving results of the execution.

 #### `GET /{id}`